-Chad and Tammy’s five children have not spoken directly to the media.
-However, Tammy’s family, Chad’s brother Matt and other family members of Chad have issued respective statements following the discovery of the children’s remains.
+Other members of Chad and Tammy’s families have not been as supportive of him.
+Tammy’s family, Chad’s brother Matt and other family members of Chad have issued respective statements following the discovery of the children’s remains.

 Friends and associates

 Melanie Gibb was Lori’s best friend, attended religious-themed conferences where Chad spoke and was with them the moment they met.
 We did a series of interviews with her.
 Gibb says Lori tried to get her to lie to police about the children’s whereabouts, which she refused to do.
 Gibb describes Chad and Lori’s relationship as a “fatal attraction.”

 Gibb’s boyfriend is David Warwick, who also knew Chad and Lori.
 He was one of the last people to see JJ alive.

 Julie Rowe is an author whose accounts of her near-death experiences and end-times predictions were published by Chad’s company, Spring Creek Book Company.
 In 2019, Rowe was excommunicated from The Church of Jesus Christ of Latter-day Saints for publicly speaking out against the church, teaching false doctrine, and practicing priestcraft for content in her podcasts and website, she said.
 After the children’s disappearance, she at first supported Chad and Lori but has since spoken out against the couple.